Uberspace/lab/source/guide_screego.rst

 Keep the software up to date.

 If you do not want third parties to be able to create new rooms on your server, then set ``SCREEGO_AUTH_MODE=auto`` in the ``screego.config`` file so that a login with username and password is mandatory (the command ``./screego hash -h`` can help you to create a user file required for this).
-If you want to prevent someone from entering an existing room via the direct link that exists for each room, select a more complex room ID.
+If you want to prevent someone from entering an existing room via the direct link that exists for each room, choose a more complex room ID.

 Updates
 =======